 Keloids Vs. Hypertrophic Scars

-Topical treatments, such as gels, tapes or external compression can help in wound closure and healing or to reduce the ability of skin to produce irregular pigment.
+Topical treatments, such as gels, tapes, or external compression can help in wound closure and healing or reduce the ability of the skin to produce irregular pigment.
 These products work best in the early stages of scar formation but may be used for existing surface scars and discoloration as well as to aid in healing after scar revision procedures.

 Injectable dermal filler treatments can be beneficial in filling depressed or concave scars.
 Scars tethered down to the underlying tissues may be less responsive to injectable filler therapy.
 Depending on the type of filler used and your scar’s condition, results may last from months to 5 years.

-Skin resurfacing is often used for cosmetic improvement of scars to smooth out surface irregularities and reduce uneven pigmentation.
+For our Palm Beach scar revision patients, skin resurfacing is often used for the cosmetic improvement of scars to smooth out surface irregularities and reduce uneven pigmentation.
 These surface treatments are a controlled means of either mechanically removing the top layers of skin or changing the nature of tissue.
 Options include:

 - Dermabrasion is a mechanical polishing of the skin.